 New Investigator Workshop, April 30, 2020, Quebec City

-Held in conjunction with the 2019 Conference, the 12th annual CAHR Conference New Investigator Workshop will bring together over 50 new researchers – ranging from Master’s students to New Faculty — from all research disciplines.
-The meeting will be co-chaired by Drs.
-Kate Salters (University of British Columbia) and Carmen Logie (University of Toronto) and includ presentations from leading Canadian HIV researchers.
-Sessions will focus on getting your grant funded, writing, publishing and working with the community.
-CAHR extends its appreciation to: CTN, CIHR, and the Canadian Society for International Health for their support for this meeting.
+To be held in conjunction with the 2020 CAHR Conference, the 13th annual CAHR New Investigator Workshop will bring together aspiring HIV researchers – ranging from Master’s students to New Faculty — from all research disciplines.
+Mentorship sessions and presentations from leading Canadian HIV researchers on topics such as getting your grant funded, writing, publishing and working with the community will be part of the one day event.
+More information to follow on the CAHR Conference website.

 CAHR will be hosting a two-day integrated training workshop focusing on research integrity training for social sciences and humanities.
 This workshop will be structured around a series of interrelated topics utilizing shorter lightning talks, multimedia presentations, writing sessions, and in-depth expert presentations from a diverse range of leading Canadian social scientists.
 By aligning integrity throughout all aspects of a researcher's career goals and activities (including into such topics as writing, authorship, peer review, and research dissemination and promotion), this workshop will aim to ensure that research integrity is understood as central to the career success of social science researchers in the realm of HIV, HCV and STBBI.
 Registration information will be available in the coming weeks and by contacting email@example.com